 "Non-Adherence" refers to the failure of participants to report a minimum of 40 credits in any year of a cycle.

-"Non-Compliance" refers to the failure of participants to achieve a minimum of 400 credits by the end of a cycle.
+"Non-Compliance" refers to the failure of participants to achieve a cycle minimum of 400 credits and a cycle minimum of 25 credits in each MOC Program section by the end of a cycle.

 2.1 To participate in the MOC Program, health professionals must register in the program.

 2.2 Participants will pay a registration fee at the beginning of each year within the cycle.
 The fee provides access to MAINPORT, the Royal College Services Centre, the CPD Educators and a listing in the Royal College Directory.

 3.1 Participants are required to complete a minimum of 40 credits in each year of a cycle by selecting and completing learning activities included in the Framework of Continuing Professional Development Activities.

 3.2 Each participant is required to complete a minimum of 400 credits during his/her cycle.

 3.3 Beginning with new (or next) MOC cycles starting on or after January 1, 2014, all Fellows and MOC Program participants will also be required to complete a minimum of 25 credits in each MOC Program section during their five-year cycle.
 Learn more